load1n9/vdeno/readme.md

 # v_bindgen for deno
-generates deno bindings for the v programming language
+generates deno bindings for the v programming language (not advanced yet but it work)

 ## example
 ```v